Approximately 22% of US broadband households use an antenna to watch over-the-air broadcasts, according to Parks Associates.

-53% of US broadband households subscribe to both a pay-TV service and at least one OTT video service, according to research by Parks Associates.
+58% of US broadband households who trial a OTT video subscription service convert to paying subscribers, according to Parks Associates.